 Concentrations of nitrate as NO3 in groundwater in the LAS are lower than they are in the UAS.
 Between 2011 and 2015, the concentration of nitrate as NO3 in wells screened in the LAS ranged from below the detection limit to 57 mg/L. The highest concentration was measured in Well 02N21W19A03S, in the northeastern Oxnard Subbasin.
 The concentration of nitrate in this well may be influenced by downward migration of water and is not representative of general nitrate concentrations within the LAS.
 The next-highest concentration of nitrate was measured in Well 01N22W23R02.
 The concentration of nitrate in the well was 22.1 mg/L (Figure 2-42, Lower Aquifer System - Most Recent Nitrate [mg/L as Nitrate] Measured 2011-2015).
-The majority of the wells in the LAS have nitrate as NO3 is lower in the LAS than it is in the UAS (Figures 2-41b and 2-42).
+The majority of the wells in the LAS have nitrate as NO3 concentrations below the detection limit.
+In the Forebay, the concentration of nitrate as NO3 is lower in the LAS than it is in the UAS (Figures 2-41b and 2-42).